Minimal Polynomials in Spin Representations of Symmetric and Alternating Groups: Computing Spin Character Values

-Let $OP_n$ denote the set of all partitions of $n$ whose parts are all odd.
-Let $DP_n$ denote the set of all partitions of $n$ whose parts all are distinct.
-Let $DP^+_n$ (respectively, $DP^-_n$) be the set of all partitions $\lambda\in DP_n$ such that the number of even parts of $\lambda$ is even (respectively, odd).
+Denote the set of all partitions of $n$ whose parts are all odd by $\OP_n$.
+A partition $\lambda$ of $n$ is called \emph{strict} if all its parts are distinct.
+The set of all strict partitions of $n$ is denoted by $\DP_n$.
+Let $\DP^+_n$ (respectively, $\DP^-_n$) denote the set of all partitions $\lambda\in\DP_n$ such that $\lambda$ has an even (respectively, odd) number of even parts.